buschmo/Lab-Simple-German-Corpus/README.md

-# A Simple German corpus
+# A New Aligned Simple German Corpus
-Repository for the lab module MA-INF 4306 of the university of Bonn.
+This repository contains the data and code for a Simple German Corpus.
+This work originated from the lab module MA-INF 4306 of the university of Bonn.

 ## About
 The German language knows two versions of plain language: Einfache Sprache (Simple German) and [Leichte Sprache](https://leichte-sprache.de/), the latter being controlled by the _Netzwerk Leichte Sprache_.

-Currently, there are only few works that build a parallel corpus between Simple German and standard German.
-The goal of this lab is to build such a corpus by
+Currently, there are only few works that build a parallel corpus between Simple German and German and the corresponding data is often not available.
+Such a (potentially expanded) corpus may be used to implement automatic machine learning translation from German to Simple German.
+While the data might currently not be sufficient, the goal of this work is to lay the foundations for such a corpus by:

-1. Scraping websites with parallel versions for Simple German and standard German
+1. Scraping websites with parallel versions for German and Simple German
 2. Implementing various algorithms presented in the literature to form a corpus that contains aligned, "translated" sentences.

-In later work, such a (potentially expanded) corpus may be used to implement automatic machine learning translation from standard German to Simple German.
-However, as it stands now, the amount of data is not sufficient for such a task.

-## Resources
-Papers that we use as inspiration for our work can be found in the resources wiki.

-## Using this repository
+## Usage
 Before using the repo, you **must** create the file `defaultvalues.py`.
 Within it, you need to define the variable `repository_location`, the absolute path to the folder of this repository.
 E.g. `dataset=/home/bob/Simple-German-Corpus`.
 You can also change any of the other variables.